The Voice of Holland: Coaches and hosts

 In early 2019, Wendy van Dijk announced that she has moved from RTL 4 to SBS6 and therefore would not be able to return to the show as host.
 On 22 February 2019, it was reported that the show will continue airing on RTL 4 for the next three years, and Chantal Janzen will replace van Dijk as host for the tenth season.
 It has also been announced that Geraldine Kemper would replace Jamai Loman as backstage host.
-On 14 June 2019, it was announced via the show's broadcaster, RTL 4 and their Facebook page that Ali B, Waylon, Anouk and Lil' Kleine will all return for season 10.
+On 14 June 2019, it was announced via the show's broadcaster, RTL 4 and their Facebook page that all coaches from season 9 would return for season 10.

 On 6 June 2020, RTL announced that Ali B, Waylon and Anouk would all remain on the panel for season 11; but Lil' Kleine would not return.
 Two months later, Jan Smit was confirmed as Kleine's replacement.
 In July 2021, it was confirmed that Glennis Grace would replace Smit, who had confirmed his departure weeks prior.
 Also, season 12 includes the "Comeback Stage" (originally created by the American version), whose duo coach consists in rapper Typhoon and season 6 winner Maan de Steenwinkel.
+However, the panel for season 12 were featured for only two episodes before the show went suspended.

+On 31 March, 2025, it was announced that DeLange would return as a coach for the revival of the show, set to air January 2026.
+At the same time, it was announced that Willie Wartaal, Suzan & Freek, and Dinand Woesthoff would debut as coaches for season 13.
+On 27 May 2025, Suzan & Freek withdrew from the coaching panel following Freek's diagnosis with terminal cancer, but rejoined on 4 July 2025 after it was announced that Freek was receiving treatment and was on a more positive trajectory.